Roald Dahl Day: five ways to celebrate

 Lots of Dahl’s books have been turned into films, so how about inviting friends to a Roald Dahl film party?
 Charlie and the Chocolate Factory (either version), James and the Giant Peach, Fantastic Mr.Fox and Matilda are all great choices.

 Liven things up with a special Roald Dahl quiz – you can prepare questions, winners’ certificates and more or print out TheSchoolRun's Roald Dahl wordsearch.
-If you're planning a book-themed even everything you need to help you organise a Peach Party or a BFG Whizzpopping Party is included in the free, downloadable packs on the Roald Dahl website.
+If you're planning a book-themed evening, everything you need to help you organise a whizzpopping party is included in the free, downloadable packs on the Roald Dahl website.
 The videos on the Roald Dahl YouTube channel also offer costume and craft ideas and even refreshments recipes!

 If your kids already know the Roald Dahl books really well, bring the author himself to life by visiting the Roald Dahl Museum and Story Centre in Great Missenden, Buckinghamshire.

 See the area Dahl lived and wrote in for more than 30 years, and take part in storytelling, craft sessions and special events scheduled for each month.